PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-09 11:04:34
+Last updated: 2024-04-09 11:05:07
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: Fool's blood, king's blood, blood on the maiden's thigh, but chains for the guests and chains for the bridegroom, aye aye aye.  -  Patchface